mathsaey/skitter/manual/up_and_running.md

 You now have a working Skitter project.
 The project generator created a `README.md` file in your project, which tells you about the various files it generated.
 Comments are also present in the various generated files.

-> #### Elixir project structure {:.info}
->
-> If you are not familiar with the structure of mix projects, it may be a good
-> idea to browse the README and the generated files to see how everything fits
-> together.
-We provide a short summary here.
->
-> * `mix.exs`: Configures how `mix`, the elixir build tool, runs and compiles
->   your application.
-> * `config/config.exs`: Configures your application and its dependencies (e.g.
->   skitter, logger).
-> * `lib/`: contains the code of your application.
-Any `.ex` file present in
->   this directory will be picked up by mix, compiled and included in your
->   project.

 The following section of the Skitter manual introduces the concepts required to write Skitter applications of your own.
-Before we end this guide, we briefly discuss the various ways in which you can run a Skitter project.
+Before we end this guide, we briefly discuss the various ways in which you can run a Skitter project and the structure of an Elixir project.

 ## Running the project